Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Hyperparameter Optimization Experiments

-Finally, CIFAR-10 is a very popular dataset and state-of-the-art models achieve much better accuracies than what is shown in Figure~\ref{fig:cnn_data}.
-The difference in performance is mainly attributable to higher model complexities and data manipulation (i.e. using reflection or random cropping to artificially increase the dataset size).
-If we limit the comparison to published results that use the same architecture and exclude data manipulation, the best human expert result for the dataset is 18\% error and hyperparameter optimized result is 15.0\% for \citet{Snoek2012}\footnote{We were unable to reproduce this result even after receiving the optimal hyperparameters from the authors through a personal communication. } and 17.2\% for \citet{earlystopping2015}.
-These results are better than our results on CIFAR-10 because they use 25\% more data by including the validation set and also train for more epochs.
-The best model found by \ouralg achieved a test error of 17.0\% when trained on the combined training and validation data for 300 epochs.
+Finally, CIFAR-10 is a very popular data set and state-of-the-art models achieve much lower error rates than what is shown in Figure~\ref{fig:cnn_data}.
+The difference in performance is mainly attributable to higher model complexities and data manipulation (i.e.\ using reflection or random cropping to artificially increase the data set size).
+If we limit the comparison to published results that use the same architecture and exclude data manipulation, the best human expert result for the data set is 18\% error and the best hyperparameter optimized results are 15.0\% for \citet{Snoek2012}\footnote{We were unable to reproduce this result even after receiving the optimal hyperparameters from the authors through a personal communication.} and 17.2\% for \citet{earlystopping2015}.
+These results exceed ours on CIFAR-10 because they train on 25\% more data, by including the validation set, and also train for more epochs.
+When we train the best model found by \ouralg on the combined training and validation data for 300 epochs, the model achieved a test error of 17.0\%.